georgback/CycPred/README.md

 # CycPred
-Tensorflow model for the prediction of cyclizability of provided DNA sequences of length 50
+Tensorflow model for the prediction of cyclizability of provided DNA sequences of length 50 or longer

 # Usage: